johnatag/t3gallery/README.md

 Feature in React that allows the marking of objects in order to prevent data leakage -> taint comes from taint analysis (LOG3210)
 Mark stuff to never pass to client from server

+- Slight difference in the Sentry setup (see global-error page)